Use PHP 7 or PHP 5? Get the Long-Term Support That You Need

 Plus with Zend, support is always provided by our certified PHP experts instead of a community volunteer.

 Zend has continued to make significant contributions to the community by helping with the language’s evolution and providing additional PHP offerings, such as:

 - Zend Framework, which is now called Laminas and managed by the Linux Foundation.

 - Global Zend Framework training and certification.

-Want to learn more about your long-term support options?
+Want to learn more about your long-term PHP support options?

 This blog was originally published on November 26, 2019.
 This new version includes information about ZendPHP Enterprise.